qmk/qmk_firmware/docs/feature_repeat_key.md

         }
     }

-    return KC_NO;
+    return KC_TRNS;  // Defer to default definitions.
 }
 ```

 The `keycode` and `mods` args are the keycode and mods that were active with the
 last pressed key.
-The function returns the keycode for the alternate key, or
+The meaning of the return value from this function is:

+* `KC_NO` &ndash; do nothing (any predefined alternate key is not used);
+* `KC_TRNS` &ndash; use the default alternate key if it exists;
-`KC_NO` to defer to the default definitions.
-Any keycode may be returned as a
+* anything else &ndash; use the specified keycode.
+Any keycode may be returned
-alternate key, including custom keycodes.
+  as an alternate key, including custom keycodes.

 Another example, defining Shift + Tab as the alternate of Tab, and vice versa: